SalomePlatform/hexablock/doc/interactive.rst

 - create basic geometrical objects: point, edge, quadrangle, hexahedra
 - create grid: cartesian, cylindrical, spherical
-- create  a cylinder, a pipe, two intersected cylinders, two intersected pipes
+- create  a cylinder, a pipe, two intersected cylinders, two intersected pipes, an hemisphere, a rind
 - remove an hexahedron
+- replace hexahedrons
 - disconnect by a point, an edge, a quadrangle
 - join quadrangles by hexahedra, merge quadrangles
 - transform or modify by translation, rotation and other symetries
+- make quad revolution

 .. toctree::